codeforamerica/form-flow/README.md

 about [Live Templates here.](#intellij-live-templates)

 The live template will prompt you to enter an input name for the file uploader fragment.
-This input name will be the key under which uploaded files for this fragment are stored in the databases JSON structure.
+This input name (field name) will be the key under which uploaded files for this fragment are stored in the database's JSON structure.
+It will also be part of the normalized filename used in S3.

 The file upload widget allows for single or multiple file uploads and will provide a list of uploaded files along with thumbnails for image files or a default icon for documents.
 The list of